syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Multi-drawer.md

 # Multi drawer

-The navigation drawer allows the user to provide the multi drawer contents and each of them can be opened with their toogle methods.
+The navigation drawer allows the user to provide the multi drawer contents and each of them can be opened with their opening methods.

 *	Default drawer settings